My Competitive Environment

 It has a lot to do with minimalism.

 Take a second to think about your office or place of employment.
 How much of what’s there is necessary?
-What do you NEED to operate.
+What do you actually need to operate?
 Rephrased: if you had to run your business without anything in there, could you?

 Fortunately, I would own a computer even if I wasn’t running a business.
-Personal expense, buddy.
+Personal expense.
 Just like food and shelter.
 Still zero investment, business-wise.

 This is how I approach every new business opportunity that comes my way.
 I ask myself a series of quick questions, and if the answer to any of them is ‘No,’ then I move on.